 by Mike Ratliff

-As we continue in our discussion and deeper look at the makeup of the dividing line between genuine Christianity, that which is God centered, and counterfeit Christianity, that which is man centered, let us look the vast difference in how each side understands the concepts of God’s glory and the praise that is His due.
-The word most often translated as praise in the New Testament is δόξα or doxa.
+As we continue in our discussion and deeper look at the makeup of the dividing line between genuine Christianity, that which is God centered, and counterfeit Christianity, that which is man-centered, let us look at the vast difference in how each side understands the concepts of God’s glory and the praise that is His due.
+The word most often translated as praise in the New Testament is δόξα (doxa).
 It is also translated even more often as glory.
 However, in secular Greek, δόξα means opinion or conjecture, especially favorable human opinion, which then includes an evaluation placed by others, such as fame, repute, honor, or praise.
 Is this what is meant in God’s Word when δόξα is used in reference to God’s glory and the praise that His due?
 I submit that that definition exactly defines most professing Christians’ understanding of praise and worship, but is not in any way shape or form what is true δόξα.

 While the secular usage of δόξα is as defined above, in the New Testament we see a totally different picture.
 Yes, we still honor the Father, Son and Holy Spirit and we guard our Lord’s reputation above all, the concept of personal opinion vanishes entirely.
 Of the 165 occurrences of δόξα in the New Testament, not one regresses into man’s personal opinion.
 Also, not one of the post-apostolic fathers use it that way either.
 In other words, the Biblical usage of δόξα has transformed it from the realm of the subjective, shifting, selfish opinion of man thereby showing us that man-centered Christianity is worthless.
 Man’s opinion about God and His honor and praise and glory matters not at all.
 Instead, true Christianity is God Centered in that all that matters is the eternal constant of God’s fame, repute, honor, and praise.

 Puritan Thomas Watson wrote: “When we praise God, we spread his fame and renown, we display the trophies of his excellency.
-In this manner the angles glorify him; they are the choristers of heaven, and do trumpet forth his praise.
+In this manner the angels glorify him; they are the choristers of heaven, and do trumpet forth his praise.
 Praising God in one of the highest and purest acts of religion.
 In prayer we act like men; in praise we act like angels.”

 Of course, those who praise this way are God Centered in their faith and their praise and worship and their approach to the Word of God, all things about Christianity.
-On the other hand, the man centered professing Christian thinks that all of this is just a big bore because it’s not about them.
+On the other hand, the man-centered professing Christian thinks that all of this is just a big bore because it’s not about them.

 Soli Deo Gloria!